 The Year 10 Metal Technology course aims to develop students' confidence, creativity, enterprise and employability skills through the design and creation of metal projects.
-Initially students gradually progress from direct instruction to completing set projects independently.
+Students gradually progress from direct instruction to completing individually set projects.
 Students critically evaluate existing designs based on their form, function, cost and aesthetics; they will be introduced to formal drawing techniques and 3D sketching so that they can develop and communicate their own ideas and plans.
-In addition, they will use computer aided drawing software to assist in the design of their projects.
+In addition, they will use computer-aided drawing software to assist in the design of their projects.
 A major focus is on developing students' design thinking and problem solving skills to enable them to become independent and autonomous learners.

-- Safety in the workshops
+- Safety in the workshops.

-- Technical drawing
+- Technical drawing.

-- Welding and metal fabrication
+- Welding and metal fabrication.

-- Machining processes
+- Machining processes.

-- Casting

-- Design concepts and procedures
+- Design concepts and procedures.

-- Computer Aided Design/Computer Aided Manufacture with the use of Fusion 360
+- Computer Aided Design/Computer Aided Manufacture with the use of Fusion 360.

-- Related industries/transferable skills
+- Related industries/transferable skills.